 Connect to virtual machine

-Get-AzureRmPublicIpAddress -ResourceGroupName myResourceGroup | Select IpAddress
+Get-AzPublicIpAddress -ResourceGroupName "myResourceGroup" | Select "IpAddress"

-Use the following command to create a remote desktop session with the virtual machine.
-Replace the IP address with the publicIPAddress of your virtual machine.
-When prompted, enter the credentials used when creating the virtual machine.
+Use the following command to create a remote desktop session from your local computer.
+Replace the IP address with the public IP address of your VM.

 Install-WindowsFeature -name Web-Server -IncludeManagementTools

-With IIS installed and port 80 now open on your VM from the Internet, you can use a web browser of your choice to view the default IIS welcome page.
+With IIS installed and port 80 now open on your VM from the Internet, use a web browser of your choice to view the default IIS welcome page.
 Use the public IP address of your VM obtained in a previous step.
 The following example shows the default IIS web site:

 Clean up resources

-Remove-AzureRmResourceGroup -Name myResourceGroup
+Remove-AzResourceGroup -Name myResourceGroup